lopcode/vips-ffm/README.md

   upstream changes can be rapidly integrated ✅
 * Core module should only include this automated output, with a minimum of extra things that can break as upstreams change ✅
-* If helpers are required, publish in another artifact
+* If helpers are required, publish in another artifact ✅
+  * Generate these too, if possible
+* Keep generated APIs as similar to the original as possible
 * Incubate in Photo Fox with some "real world" usage

 ## Samples